PacketFire/packetfire_site/content/post/blue-boot2-root-writeup.md

 [+] This is a Xen Virtual Machine
 ```

-Finally I grabbed a sysinfo output to confirm a bunch of information that we had already assumed or knew.
+Finally I grabbed a sysinfo output to confirm a bunch of information that I had already assumed or known.

 ```
 meterpreter > sysinfo